 Webinar / Webcast

-Please join us for our interactive webinar Strengthening Success through Coordinated Mental Health and Substance Use Services for TANF Participants on May 30, 2017 from 1:00pm - 2:30pm EST when TANF programs share how they support participants in addressing mental health and substance use challenges.
-This webinar will include an in-depth look into how the featured programs developed partnerships with mental health and substance use providers and how they ensure continuous support of TANF participants through ongoing collaboration.
+An interactive webinar Strengthening Success through Coordinated Mental Health and Substance Use Services for TANF Participants was held on May 30, 2017 from 1:00 p.m. - 2:30 p.m.
+EST; during the webinar, TANF programs shared how they support participants in addressing mental health and substance use challenges.
+This webinar included an in-depth look into how the featured programs have developed partnerships with mental health and substance use providers and how they ensure continuous support of TANF participants through ongoing collaboration.

 This toolkit from the Child Welfare Information Gateway and National Technical Assistance and Evaluation Center for Systems of Care Resources was developed for the Administration for Children and Families, Children’s Bureau Demonstration Initiative, “Improving Child Welfare Outcomes Through Systems of Care.”
 The toolkit provides practical information to help communities plan, build, and sustain systems to improve outcomes for children and families.